The Team

 Advisor, Strategy & Governance

-Elizabeth Donkervoort is a law and project management specialist externally advising Nüora Global Advisors on strategy, governance, and the structuring of client projects.
+Elizabeth Donkervoort is a law and project management specialist advising Nüora Global Advisors and clients on strategy, governance, and the structuring of projects.
 She brings two decades of experience spanning public-sector governance, international law, and China-focused policy and risk analysis.

 Formerly, Elizabeth led international programs on rule of law, civic engagement, digital privacy, and human rights with organizations including the American Bar Association.
 She currently serves as Senior Advisor of China Programs at the Asia Pacific Foundation of Canada.